readyready15728/misc/rimworld-notes.md

 * Make vegetarian simple meals to reserve meat for pemmican.
 * A two-square stockpile continuously stocked with kibble can greatly increase the capacity of an animal pen.
 (Or even just one-square.)
+* That didn't actually work very well.
+What seems to be even better is raising hay then using shelves to feed the animals.
+(The shelves prevent deterioration of the hay.)